SubinoyBera/SupplyChain-Sentinel/SECURITY.md

 ---

 ## Disclosure Policy
-We believe in responsible disclosure.
+Responsible disclosure policy is adopted.
 Once a vulnerability is reported:
-1. We will validate and acknowledge the report.
+1. The report is acknowledged and validated.
 2. The reporter will be kept updated on the status of the fix.
 3. A public disclosure may be made only after the issue is resolved to prevent exploitation.